An Ultimate Gate Valve Guide. Working, Types, and Applications

 Q. Can I replace a gate valve myself?

 It’s essential to have a good understanding of plumbing and gate valve installation.
-If you have these, you can surely go for it.
+If you have these, you can replace a gate valve yourself.

 Q. How long do gate valves last?

 The lifespan of a gate valve depends on its quality, materials, usage, and maintenance.
-Well-maintained gate valves can last many years if you monitor their condition and replace them when necessary.
+Well-maintained gate valves can last for many years if their condition is regularly monitored and they are replaced as needed.